MicrosoftDocs/memdocs/sccm/core/clients/deploy/about-client-settings.md

      -   You want to manually configure the closest server for clients or ensure that they do not connect to a server across a slow network connection.

      -   You want to control which clients connect to which server.
-This might be for testing, performance, or business reasons.
+This configuration might be for testing, performance, or business reasons.

      -   You do not want to wait up to 25 hours or for a network change for clients to be configured with a different Application Catalog website point.